 Relief print techniques start at the humble potato print or ink stamp, and include methods such as lino cut, woodblock and collagraph.

 Intaglio printing is similar to relief printing in that it uses a plate.
 However in intaglio printing, lines are carved in to the plate, either with a sharp tool or acid.
 Ink is forced into the lines, while the rest of the plate is wiped clean.
 Wet paper is used to draw the ink out.
-Intaglio work is often more finely detailed.
+Intaglio work is often more finely detailed than relief work, and can create distinctive gradients and tonal shifts.

 Intaglio methods include etching and engraving.